Sandbox4KidsTM/Python_Basics/Python_Basics_Week_1/2_Variables/docs/README.md

 We use a single equal sign to **assign** a *value* to a **variable**.

 We have the freedom to choose our variable name.
 But we need to follow a few rules:
-* Our variable name cannot *start* with a number (5guys is not a valid variable name)
+* Our variable name *must* start with a letter or an underscore (5guys is not a valid variable name)
+* Variables can only contain letters, numbers, and underscores.
+(A-z, 0-9, _)
+* Variable names *are* case sensitive. (age, Age, and AGE are three different variables)
 * Our variable cannot contain spaces or reserved words.
 Some common reserved words:
     * and
     * or